 I should have prefaced this all by mentioning that you can’t leave anything on Antarctica, anything at all, which requires you to bring a pee bottle when going ashore.
 I think most would deal with this reality by taking care of their messier business before leaving the ship, but if you don’t plan ahead that well, well, your colostomy bag is your own problem.

 Many, many stories of misplaced poop followed.
 Why do people poop in showers?
 Is it easier, somehow?
 I don’t get it.

 Pippa wandered by and shared the story of a previous Antarctica journey where well into the trip they suddenly discovered that one of the guests on the boat had a penguin in their shower.
 This one brought the house down, as just the logistics of this situation are mind-blowing.
-Sure, the penguins were adorable and we all wanted one, but how do you coax one into your backpack during a shore landing when the crew is looking the other way?
+Sure, the penguins were adorable and we all wanted one, but how do you coax one into your backpack during a shore landing, when the crew is looking the other way?
 And get it back onto the ship unnoticed?
-These are not quiet birds.
+These are not small or quiet birds.
 And how long was it in their shower?
 Were they bringing it sardines from the salad bar the whole rest of the trip?
 I mean, all these penguins actually eat are krill but good luck finding that in the salad bar.

 What were they planning on doing with it if they somehow got it off the boat?
 How do you get a penguin onto a plane?
-Buy it a ticket and dress it as your child?
+Buy it a ticket and dress it up as your child?
 The whole scenario was fascinating.

 Anyway, the guest and the company were both fined extremely heavily and hopefully the penguin got a chance to leave an angry Yelp review.